eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 The first step is to have a candidate scheme ready for public consultation and submitted for feedback of the European Cybersecurity Certification Group or [ECCG](https://digital-strategy.ec.europa.eu/en/policies/cybersecurity-certification-group).
-The ECCG’s opinion serves as advisory input to ensure the candidate scheme aligns to EU cybersecurity objectives, standards and regulatory requirements.
+The ECCG's opinion serves as advisory input to ensure the candidate scheme aligns to EU cybersecurity objectives, standards and regulatory requirements.
-Although the ECCG’s opinion is not binding, it will hold significant influence, as it reflects the collective expertise of national cybersecurity authorities, aiming to harmonise cybersecurity certification practices across Member States.
+Although the ECCG's opinion is not binding, it will hold significant influence, as it reflects the collective expertise of national cybersecurity authorities, aiming to harmonise cybersecurity certification practices across Member States.
 Based on this input, the candidate scheme might be updated further.
 After